mailbots/mailbots/README.md

 ## Naming Conventions

-If you are planning to share your skill with others, there are a few naming convnetions that can improve your skill's usability:
+If you are planning to share your skill with others, there are a few naming conventions that can improve your skill's usability:

-First Register an extension dedicated your published skill.

 Try to use the same unique string (ex: "skill-name") for:

-- Your skill / extension's subdomain. (skill-name.gopher.email)
+- If you publish your skill to npm, name the module "gopher-skill-name"
 - The name of the skill on the gopher object, camelCased.
 For example `gopher.skills.skillName`
-- If you publish your skill to npm, name the module "gopher-skill-name"
 - Preface your event names, commands and actions with your skill name, or an abbreviation if it is long (due to character limitations in the part of of email addresses before the @ sign)
 - When storing data against the task or extension, put your skill data in an object with a key of this same name.

-This way, someone can use and track your skill's activity by name.
+Using these conventions improves usability and trackability of your extension.

-### Skill Method Conventions
+### Skill naming conventions.

+This applies only to skills that are added to the `gopher.skills` object via middleware.

 By convention, skills should be invokable with sensible defaults by calling them with no parameters.